Summer 2019 Faculty and Staff

 Angelica Gonzalez or Angie, was born and raised in Los Angeles.
 She moved to San Francisco six years ago when she transferred to San Francisco State University from East Los Angeles College.
 She earned her B.A. in Latina/o Studies and a minor in Race & Resistance Studies in 2015.
 A native Spanish speaker, Angie has worked as a Teacher’s Assistant since she was 19 years old with students from different ages and backgrounds.
 Most recently, she works as a fourth grade teaching assistant at San Francisco Friends School and is currently seeking her Master's Degree and Credential through the Bay Area Teacher Training Institute (BATTI).
 Angie is excited to join the Horizons’ staff for her third year this summer and is excited for the opportunity to reconnect with the program’s students, families, staff and volunteers.
 Outside of school, Angie’s hobbies include hiking, listening to podcasts, audiobooks, cooking without measuring, going to concerts and road trips.
 She currently lives in San Francisco’s Outer Sunset neighborhood with her partner and pet bearded dragon Rayquaza.

 Ms. Santiago grew up outside of Los Angeles and graduated from UCLA with a degree in Political Science and a minor in Education Studies.
 After completing her California Credential and earning a Masters Degree in Curriculum and Instruction, she began her teaching career.
-Ms. Santiago has taught for 7 years, teaching Kindergarten and 2nd grade, and she currently teaches for SFUSD.
+Ms. Santiago has taught for 7 years, teaching Kindergarten and 2nd grade, and currently teaches for SFUSD.
 Outside of teaching, her passions include reading, hiking, baking, and running.
 She loves to be outside and explore the world around her.
 Ms. Santiago is looking forward to an exciting summer at Horizons!

 Audrey Sachleben, Program Assistant

 Audrey grew up in the Richmond District of San Francisco and is a graduate of San Francisco Friends School (2013) and Marin Academy (2017).
 She is currently a sophomore at Middlebury College in Vermont where she is majoring in Political Science with minors in Education Studies and Spanish.
 Audrey has worked with students of all ages in tutoring, literacy, and summer camp programs such as the Page One Literacy Project in Vermont and the Crossroads tutoring program in San Rafael, CA. In her free time, Audrey enjoys playing soccer, reading, and spending time outdoors.
-Audrey has been a student volunteer with the Horizons program for two summers and she is thrilled to be joining the staff as a program assistant.
+Audrey has been a student volunteer with the Horizons program for two summers and is thrilled to be joining the staff as a program assistant.